katiarp/katiarp/README.md

 -->

 - 🌱 I’m currently learningd back-end programming languages, neural networks and machine learning
-- 👀 I'm interested in statistics, data science, data analysis, sustainability, AI and philosophy
+- 👀 I'm interested in statistics, data science, data analytics, sustainability, AI and philosophy
-- 👯 I’m looking to collaborate on any data science or data analysis projects
+- 👯 I’m looking to collaborate on any data science or data analytics projects
 - 🤔 I’m looking for mentorship
 - 💬 Ask me about anything!
 - ⚡ Fun fact: I was born on Feb 29th!